chanjiehui/freshfocus/README.md

 FreshFocus innovates at the **intersection of computer vision, generative AI, and behaviour change**:

-- **Zero-friction onboarding**: The AI fridge scanner means users don't have to type a single ingredient to get started — a major barrier in traditional inventory apps.
+- **Zero-friction onboarding**: The AI fridge scanner eliminates the need to manually type ingredients, removing a major barrier in traditional inventory apps.
-- **Closed-loop waste reduction**: AI is used at both ends — detecting what's there *and* suggesting what to do with it before it expires.
+- **Closed-loop waste reduction**: AI operates at both ends — detecting available ingredients and suggesting recipes or actions before they expire.
-- **Structured AI outputs**: Using Gemini's native JSON schema enforcement (not regex parsing) produces reliable, type-safe data that integrates seamlessly with the TypeScript data layer.
+- **Structured AI outputs**: Using Gemini's native JSON schema enforcement (not regex parsing) ensures reliable, type-safe data that integrates seamlessly with the TypeScript data layer.
 - **Real-time multi-device sync**: Firestore listeners make FreshFocus feel like a native app across phones, tablets, and desktops without any backend code.

 ---